 Multani Mitti has great cleansing properties, absorbs oils and impurities and is a natural antiseptic, making the name Indian Healing Clay very fitting.
 It can be used to treat a number of skin ailments such as acne and other skin irritations like small cuts, burns and insect bites.
-This is done by applying the clay as a paste to the effected area, leaving it to dry and then wash it off.
-Though, you can also use it in general to keep your skin clean and healthy.
-Once I asked a women I worked with here in India what her grandmother used to clean her skin with and one of the answers was ‘Multani Mitti’.
+This is done by applying the clay as a paste to the affected area, leaving it to dry and then wash it off.
+Though, you can also use it, in general, to keep your skin clean and healthy.
+Once I asked a woman I worked with here in India what her grandmother used to clean her skin with and one of the answers was ‘Multani Mitti’.

 I’ve not used Multani Mitti as a general body cleaner, but regular use it to make a cleansing Face mask.
 I simply add few spoons of clay to water or other liquids depending on what I feel like my skin needs at the time.

 - Apple Cider vinegar for Acne Prone skin

 It’s a good idea to test this on your skin before going for a full mask, to make sure it doesn’t cause irritation.
 Other ingredients I sometimes add includes Turmeric and Activated Charcoal.

 I use Multani Mitti in soap on a regular basis, because it gives a smooth lather and adds the properties of the clay to the soap.
 Its ideal for shaving soaps because the lather becomes very dense and silk-like, making it similar to shaving foam (minus the toxins :)).
 Clays also help the scent of essential oil stay in the soap, and then, of course, add the earthy brown color.

 Yes, I brush my teeth with it, and I must admit I love it.
 Would never go back to using conventional toothpaste.
 I’ve written an earlier post on my dental routine, including how I make toothpowder.
 You can find the whole post here.
 I will give the recipe here as well.
 It is as follows –